amannn/next-intl/README.md

 - Based on battle-tested building blocks from [Format.JS](https://formatjs.io/) (used by `react-intl`), this library is a thin wrapper around high-quality, lower-level APIs for i18n.
 - I18n is an essential part of the user experience, therefore this library doesn't compromise on flexibility and never leaves you behind when you need to fine tune a translation.
 Messages use the proven [ICU syntax](https://formatjs.io/docs/core-concepts/icu-syntax) which covers interpolation, numbers, dates, times, plurals, ordinal pluralization, label selection based on enums and rich text.
-- The bundle size comes in at [32.2kb (9.3kb gzipped)](https://bundlephobia.com/result?p=next-intl) which is the tradeoff that's necessary for supporting all the mentioned internationalisation features.
 - A hooks-only API ensures that you can use the same API for `children` as well as for attributes which expect strings.
-- Integrates with both static as well as server side rendering capabilities of Next.js.
+- Integrates with both static as well as server side rendering.

 ## What does it look like?